ammitra/XHYbbWW/README.md

 The Signal files have one XMass corresponding to multiple YMasses (sometimes just one YMass). `get_massPts.py` looks up the signal ROOT files on the EOS and searches each of them for the `GenModel_YMass_*` branch under `Events` to determine whether or not the signal sample contains that YMass.
 All signal files corresponding to the appropriate `<XMASS, YMASS>` pair are then appended to the corresponding `_loc.txt` file.

 ## 1.5) Create pileup distributions for pileup weights
-This step is handled by XHYbbWWpileup.py
+This step is handled by `XHYbbWWpileup.py`.
+To run on individual files:

 ```
 python XHYbbWWpileup.py -s <setname> -y <year>